Alice Bixler Scholarship

 The first NBL President's Cup race was held in 1984, a state against state competition.
 Florida won the President's Cup 23 times, two of the Cups were retired to Florida.
 Alice was there for every single one of them!
 She was also involved with the NBL in many capacities throughout the years.
 She was honored by the NBL as Volunteer of the Year in 1995.
 In 2008 she was inducted into the NBL Hall of Fame.

 Under Alice's leadership, Florida created the best and largest state program, while being sanctioned by NBL.
 In the past, there were as many as 22 tracks in Florida.
 Presently, there are 15 tracks in the state that are sanctioned through USA BMX.

-PURPOSE: The Alice Bixler Scholarship Program was created to assist students and their families with meeting the costs of furthering their education at an undergraduate college, technical/trade school or graduate school.
+PURPOSE: The Alice Bixler Scholarship Program was created to assist students and their families in meeting the costs of furthering their education at an undergraduate college, technical/trade school, or graduate school.

-HOW AWARDED: The award will be presented to the recipient at the Florida State Championship Series Awards Ceremony.
-If you are unable to be at the awards ceremony, you will be notified by mail.
+HOW AWARDED: The awards will be presented to the recipients at the Florida State Championship Series Awards Ceremony.
+If you are unable to be at the awards ceremony, you will be notified by email.
 The actual check will be sent directly to the Financial Aid office of the recipient's intended school.